willp11/django_auth_template/README.md

 # django_auth_template
-Template for a Django project using User token authentication with email verification
+Template for a Django project using User token authentication with email verification.

+Install the dependencies listed in requirements.txt with command: "pip install -r requirements.txt".

 To use this template, you need to create a .env file inside the backend directory containing settings.py.